 Profile & Vita

-I work as a harpsichordist, fortepianist and musicologist in West Sweden.
-For the past fifteen years I held a position with the baroque ensemble Corona Artis based near Göteborg, performing a wide variety of continuo and solo literature in all Baroque styles and in the earlier Classical style.
+I am senior lecturer of musical performance at the Academy of Music and Drama, University of Gothenburg, and a harpsichordist, fortepianist and musicologist.
+As far as time permits, I also accept commissions as a translator and harpsichord technician.
+Beginning in 1991, I held a position with the baroque ensemble Corona Artis based in Göteborg, performing a wide variety of continuo and solo literature in all Baroque styles and in the earlier Classical style.
 Corona Artis became a freelance ensemble in January 2007.

-I continue being a member of this group, but am now primarily active as a freelance performer, with solo performance on the harpsichord and continuo playing as primary interests.
+I am specialized in solo performance on the harpsichord and continuo playing.
 I also have a special interest in the early piano, its construction and its repertoire.
-Since 1997 I have conducted specialized research in Beethoven performance practice on the piano.
+Since 1997 I have conducted research in Beethoven performance practice on the piano.
 My Ph.D. dissertation (2007) combined historical and organological analysis to develop some guidelines for performing Beethoven’s early keyboard works.
+My present research focuses on progressive and conservative influences on the development of Viennese pianos after 1800.

 Vita: